 Yangtze River & Hong Kong 2017 - 19 Days

-Day 1 - Depart US to ShanghaiMeals: In-flight Meal
+Day 1 - Depart US to BeijingMeals: In-Flight Meal

-Flight Detail: SFO to Shanghai is 14.5 hours non-stop.
-LAX to Shanghai is 14.5 hours non-stop.
-JFK to Shanghai is 15 hours non-stop.
+Flight Detail: SFO to Beijing is 12 hours non-stop.
+JFK to Beijing is 13.5 hours non-stop.
+Air China's Flight Schedule

-Your connecting flight from Shanghai (Pudong) will land in Beijing.
-You will be greeted by our experienced tour guide(s) outside the customs and they will transfer you to your hotel.
+Arriving at Beijing Capital International Airport Terminal 3 at 5:55 pm local time.
+You will be greeted by our experienced tour guide(s) outside the customs and they will transfer you to your hotel, located at the heart of Beijing.
 On the way to the hotel, your guide(s) will briefly introduce themselves to you and provide you with some important information regarding your trip.

 Day 3 - BeijingMeals: Breakfast, Lunch